Data CleaningCrm HygieneCompany Data

 If your standardisation effort is part of a broader CRM import prep workflow, use the free CSV health checker to assess your file before uploading.
 It will flag company-name inconsistencies, duplicate contacts, and other common import issues in one pass.

 DataFixr helps teams standardise, deduplicate, validate, and prepare company and contact data before it reaches the CRM - so account records stay consistent as your data grows.
-Request early access ->
+Start using DataFixr free ->